titsitits/open-image-restoration/README.md

-# A set of State-ot-the-art, Open-source, Usable, and Pythonic techniques for Image Restoration (SOUPIR?)
+# A selection of State-ot-the-art, Open-source, Usable, and Pythonic techniques for Image Restoration
 ## Description
 This project gathers together and packages various image restoration techniques that follow various criteria:
 * State-of-the-art (they are all based on Deep Learning)